Why Some Airlines Spray Pesticide In The Cabin Before Takeoff, And Is It Safe?

 Pesticides have been used on airlines since the 1940s for "disinsection," which the Centers for Disease Control and Prevention describes as "the process of applying pesticides to kill insects."
 The most common chemical used in these pesticides is permethrin, which kills mosquitoes, ticks, and mites — all of which are vectors for pathogens.
 Dr. Michael Policastro, a Cincinnati-based toxicologist and physician, told USA Today that the goal of permethrin "is to disrupt the nervous system of insects and spare humans the same level of effect."
 However, Policastro added that there is "a limited amount of literature that looks at long-term exposures in low concentrations to the air flight staff, meaning pilots and flight attendants."

 Aircraft pesticides are typically World Health Organization-approved.
-But they contain a mixture of propellants, solvents, surfactants, and synergists.
-So, while humans are generally able to metabolize permethrin and avoid its negative effects, the CDC says more research is needed on the effects of long-term exposure to these mixtures.
+But, as the CDC reports, they contain a mixture of "solvents, propellants, surfactants, and synergists."
+The CDC says more research is needed on the effects of long-term exposure to these mixtures.
+It's also already agreed that such pesticides can be an irritant to infants, pregnant mothers, the elderly, asthmatics, and others with underlying health conditions.